 - Have a read of our blog on sleep and ADHD here.

 Staying in or at home more than normal, not socialising as much as you would have previously, and other factors relating to health and work can understandably bring you down.
 If you already suffer from depression, all of these factors are going to have an even bigger impact.

 Some strategies that might help in managing depression:

 - Limit your exposure to unnecessary news.
 Whilst it is important to keep up to date with the latest issues and guidelines, it can sometimes have a detrimental effect on your mood.
-You can try to reduce and limit this to ensure that you are not exposing yourself too many negative sources of information.
+You can try to reduce and limit this to ensure that you are not exposing yourself to too many negative sources of information.

 - Limit your time on social media platforms.
-Social media can be a great place to keep in touch with others, however it can also be a place where you see everyone’s highlights and may sometimes be pulled into feeling inadequate and not good enough.
+Social media can be a great place to keep in touch with others, however, it can also be a place where you see everyone’s highlights and may sometimes be pulled into feeling inadequate and not good enough.
 Consider who you are connected with and limit your time on these platforms if it is having a negative impact on you.

 - Exercise daily where possible.
 Exercise has been proven to have a positive impact on ADHD, our mental health and general well-being.
 You can read more about this here.

 - Where possible, try to get outside and get some fresh air.
 Make use of the green spaces local to you and explore nature.